pndxDcode/praktikCloud/README.md

 - [x] git commit -m (messages)
 - [x] git push origin master

+ ## this is a simplest way to pull request
+	1. fork your target repo
+	2. 'add remote' to the forking repo
+	3. clone or pull to ur local machine
+	4. start editing and add the changes
+	5. push to master or branch

 `ur bitBucket username is fendiD_ace`

 <!-- ![the Jokerr](https://pbs.twimg.com/profile_images/547913929377054720/qQxWVVs8.jpeg) -->